* June home prices +0.8 pct on month vs +0.9 pct in May

 * Prices rise 6.8 pct yr/yr in June vs +6.0 pct in May

 * New home prices rise in 63 of 70 cities vs 65 in May m/m

-BEIJING, July 18 (Reuters) - The pace of China's month-on-month home price rises edged down for a third straight month in June though the year-on-year gains were the strongest this year, underlining the challenges facing Beijing's near four-year-old campaign to tame housing inflation.
+BEIJING, July 18 The pace of China's month-on-month home price rise edged down slightly for a third straight month in June though the year-on-year gains were the strongest this year, underlining the challenges facing Beijing's near four-year-old campaign to tame housing inflation.

-Average new home prices in 70 major Chinese cities climbed 0.8 percent in June from the previous month, slowing slightly from May's month-on-month gain of 0.9 percent, according to Reuters' calculations from data released by the National Bureau of Statistics (NBS) on Thursday.
+Average new home prices in 70 major Chinese cities climbed 0.8 percent in June from the previous month, easing slightly from May's month-on-month gain of 0.9 percent, according to Reuters calculations from data released by the National Bureau of Statistics (NBS) on Thursday.

-Compared with a year ago, new home prices rose 6.8 percent in June, the sixth consecutive rise and the fastest pace since Reuters began calculating the data in January 2011.
+Compared with a year ago, new home prices rose 6.8 percent in June, the sixth consecutive rise and the fastest pace since the Reuters calculation started in January 2011.